larpon/sgldraw/README.md

 be of interest to anyone.

 ## Notes
-**The module not supported** is not completely abandoned but my focus is currently elsewhere in V-land.
+**The module not supported**
+It's not completely abandoned but my focus is currently elsewhere in V-land.

 The example can be run with: `v run examples/app.v`